Explore Lyme's great outdoors

 Whether you fancy heading out for a walk or taking part in many of the activities and events that take place throughout the year, you will be sure to have a wonderful time in the glorious 1400 acre deer park.

 Head out in to the wider estate for walks through woodland and across moor that take in spectactular vistas; walk to Paddock Cottage for views across Manchester and the Cheshire Plain or if you are feeling adventurous, head to Bowstones where you can see seven counties!

 Marked trails have been installed so that you can explore different areas of the estate.
 You can run or walk the 1.4 miles to Darcy’s Pond or enjoy the two-mile loop that takes in the stunning views from Paddock Cottage.

 If you're feeling a little more adventurous, there's a three-mile route that navigates some challenging hills, beautiful woods and moorland, and passes the Lantern Folly and The Cage hunting lodge.

-Come along and join our Lyme Runners every Tuesday at 10:00am outside the Timberyard or check out the What’s On page for more running activities, events and training on offer at Lyme.
+Come along and join our Lyme Runners every Tuesday and Thursday at 10:00am outside the Timberyard or check out the What’s On page for more running activities, events and training on offer at Lyme.

 Lyme’s Trust 10 is a 10km waymarked route covering a large part of the Park – from the Timberyard, the route takes you through Crow & Elmerhurst Woods, up past the Cage and the Lantern, across the bottom of the Moor, along Cluse Hey, past Paddock Cottage and back past the Knott.